dsunsyc/Tic_Tac_Toe/README.md

 Considering using alpha-beta pruning, although it wouldn't substantially optimize performance.

 front_end.py file was based on the code by user131127 on https://codereview.stackexchange.com/questions/155692/simple-tic-tac-toe-using-tkinter

+Further Improvements: Refactor the GUI code, bulky and unorganized.
+Make the bot have a delay after the user's move is displayed.
+Incorporate alpha-beta pruning and have options to view the search algorithm being carried out.